alx016/mobile_robots/README.md

-## Cyber Physical Systems (CPS)
+## Mobile Robots (CPS)
 The Cyber Physical Systems are a combination of phyisical systems which perform some kind of process or function, and the digital twins that model their behavior.
-During my seventh semester I took this concentration, and I got to work on disciplines such as precision design, artificial intelligence, advanced control, robotics, additive manufacturing and advanced computational modeling.
+During college I work on disciplines such as precision design, artificial intelligence, advanced control, robotics, additive manufacturing and advanced computational modeling.
 This repository contains the algorithms used to

 ### Projects